 As AFSCME members, we have the right to…

-No person otherwise eligible for membership in this union shall be denied membership, on a basis of unqualified equality, because of race, creed, color, national origin, sex, age, sexual orientation, disability, or political belief.
+No person otherwise eligible for membership in this union shall be denied membership, on a basis of unqualified equality, because of race, creed, color, national origin, ethnicity, sex, age, sexual orientation, gender identity or expression, disability, immigration status, or political belief.

 2. Freedom of speech

 Members shall suffer no impairment of freedom of speech concerning the operations of this union.
 Active discussion of union affairs shall be encouraged and protected within this organization.